Lewisham Council Homepage Skip navigation

 The railway

 The railway from Nunhead to Blackheath Hill opened in 1871, and in 1888 extended on to Greenwich Park.
 It was not a great success and stopped operating at the end of 1916.
-After the war it was left to decay.
+After WW1 it was abandoned.

-The section west was re-routed to connect directly to Lewisham in 1929, while the section through to Greenwich Park was formally abandoned and the tracks taken up.
+The section west was re-routed to connect directly to Lewisham in 1929, while the section through to Greenwich Park was closed and the tracks taken up.

-It was left to its own devices until 1979 when we purchased the freehold of the land from British Rail.
+It was neglected until 1979 when we purchased the freehold of the land from British Rail.
 Local people took an interest and, with the help of staff from the nearby Ashmead Primary School, formed a small overseeing committee for our first nature reserve.

 Nature Conservation Officer